Larrrisa/NASA-app/README.md

-#HTML/CSS/React/Next
+# HTML/CSS/React/Next

-App shows information about asteroids.
+App displays information about asteroids.

-##Features:
+## Features:
 *Data loads on scroll.
 *Click on an asteroid name to view information about it.
 *You can choose to measure distances in kilometers or as a distance to the Moon.